-HTML Guide for gap
+HTML Guides for gap

 The gap property in CSS does not accept auto as a valid value.